 - You have likely already been scheduled for your first post-operative visit.
-If you have not received an appointment please contact the office to schedule an appointment for 10-14 days after your surgery. - You will be seen by Dr. Murar's Physician Assistant.
-Your first post-operative visit will include a review of your intra-operative findings and to go over any questions you may have.
+If you have not received an appointment please contact the office to schedule an appointment 7-10 days after your surgery. - You will be seen by Dr. Murar or his Physician Assistant for your first post-operative visit to review your intra-operative findings and to go over any questions you may have.